department-of-veterans-affairs/caseflow/client/README.md

 Be sure to install the [Redux DevTools browser extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for full debugging support on the parts of the app that use Redux and integrate with the dev tools.

+To use the proper version of NodeJS to build this project, install [nvm](https://github.com/creationix/nvm).
+Then follow nvm's instructions to use the version of NodeJS specified in the `.nvmrc` in this directory.

 ## Asset Compilation Process

 ![Screenshot of Asset Compile](./asset-compile-diagram.png "Asset Compile Diagram")